Skip to main content

 Back in the day, everybody wore calf-length boots.

 It was, more than anything else, the move to riding jeans that pushed people towards shorter boots.
 You wear a jean for comfort, and to adopt a more casual look.
-And it didn't, and for some still doesn't, look right to match a pair of jeans with a full-height boot.
+And it didn't, and for some still doesn't, look right to match a pair of motorcycle jeans with a full-height boot.

 In fact, with modern single-layer jeans being so protective, we're seeing a lot of people commute and tour in jeans, and these people will often prefer a taller boot, so not everybody prefers a shorter one, but nonetheless the ankle boot is the direction of travel, and it is undoubtedly the case, these days, that shorter boots outsell taller boots.